compulim/message-port-rpc/README.md

 You can look at sample [`useBindReducer`](https://github.com/compulim/message-port-rpc/tree/main/packages/pages/src/app/useBindReducer.ts) and [`useReducerSource`](https://github.com/compulim/message-port-rpc/tree/main/packages/pages/src/iframe/useReducerSource.ts) to see how it work.

+We will eventually made them available.

 ### How can I stop the stub from listening to a port?

-You should close the port.
+You should close the port by calling [`MessagePort.close()`](https://developer.mozilla.org/en-US/docs/Web/API/MessagePort/close).

 The port for the stub must be dedicated to RPC and not to be reused.
 When you need to stop the stub from listening to a port, you should simply close the port.